 Are non-refundable travel costs associated with grant-related travel that has been canceled due to COVID-19 allowable, and can they be charged to the grant?

 Please contact university Office of Sponsored Programs at 281-283-3016 for federal and state grant travel and expense policy guidance.
 These situations may have to be assessed on a case-by-case basis.

+UHCL has canceled all non-essential university travel through May 31, 2021 for domestic travel, and July 31, 2021 for international travel (with some exceptions) and will continue to update and revise or extend this date as appropriate.
 Before booking new travel, please reach out to the meeting planner and/or conference organization to see if the meeting/conference is still scheduled to occur or if it is being postponed to a later date.
 Travelers should not book reservations too far in advance.
 Please contact your respective department supervisor and/or Division head for additional guidance and approval on this subject.

 I prepaid for my hotel stay and/or hotel deposit.
 Will I get a room deposit?

 Hotels will typically allow for cancellation with no charge from 24-72 hours prior to the date/time of check-in.
 Please check the policy as each hotel has different cancellation policies.
-Yes, in situations like this that result in imposed penalties for changes business related travels and circumstances beyond the traveler’s control are reimbursable
+Yes, in situations like this that result in imposed penalties for changes business related travels and circumstances beyond the traveler's control are reimbursable.

 Previous COVID-19 Updates